jaseknighter/flora/README.md

 Fine grain controls: All of the controls in the above list with the characters '(fg)' attached to the control names allow for fine grain control using K1+E3.

 *Note*: Tempo scalar offset is a parameter that provides macro control over all active note frequencies.
 It is not yet available from the Water UI screen but can be adjusted from PARAMETERS->EDIT.
-The Tempo Scalar Offset’s default value of 1.5 can also be changed by updating the variable `tempo_scalar_offset_default` in the `lib/globals.lua` file.
+The Tempo Scalar Offset’s default value of 1.5 can also be changed by updating the variable `tempo_scalar_offset_default` in the lib/globals.lua file.

 ### Generating new L-system axioms and rulesets
-L-system instructions are found in `lib/gardens/garden_default.lua` and `lib/gardens/garden_community.lua`.
+L-system instructions are found in the files lib/gardens/garden_default.lua and lib/gardens/garden_community.lua.
 There are eight required variables/tables for each L-system instruction set:

 | Variable                | Description                                                                                 |
 | ----------------------- | ------------------------------------------------------------------------------------------- |